Scaling accessibility compliance at VA.gov through community and culture

 - Percentage of pre-launch reviews with no major accessibility issues

-- Percentage of accessibility specialists with a balanced workload
+- Percentage of accessibility compliance specialists with a balanced workload

 Unlike metrics tied downstream to a count of defects, which may fluctuate based on noise related to the amount of reviews occurring in a quarter, we rationalized that these metrics would provide more actionable signals of upstream success or failure.